 Experience the amazing world of the sea turtle in Turtle Reef, this interactive attraction includes a motion-controlled video game, ride and more.

-Dive into the exhilaration of the sea in the our Shamu® show, One Ocean, a multi-sensory celebration of life under the sea that entertains as it educates and inspires.
+Dive into the exhilaration of the sea in the Shamu® show, One Ocean, a multi-sensory celebration of life under the sea that entertains as it educates and inspires.

 Shamu Rocks combines the flash of a rock concert with the splash of Shamu!
 At SeaWorld’s hottest night show yet, incredible images and animation from around the world blend with dazzling lighting effects, sizzling rock 'n' roll music and amazing killer whale behavior.
 Shamu performs nightly during ‘Spring into Night’ and ‘Summer Nights’ at SeaWorld San Diego.